ddbj/www/_metabobank/metadata-e.md

 : Range of wavelength of detector used.
 Example, 200 to 650 nm

 [Parameter Value\[Resolution\]](#Resolution)<a name="Resolution"></a>
-: Resolution of column used.
+: Resolution of ditecter used.
+Example, 2 nm

 [Parameter Value\[Temperature\]](#Temperature_Ch)<a name="Temperature_Ch"></a>
 : Temperature of column used.